exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

-The value of preparing for such scope creep in such a simple exercise is debatable, but were it an issue then a more maintainable approach would be to use one of the many iterable data structures provided by P ython's builtins via a _comprehension_.
+The value of preparing for such scope creep in such a simple exercise is debatable, but were it an issue then a more maintainable approach would be to use one of the many iterable data structures provided by Python's builtins via a _comprehension_.

 ##### Use tuple / list